-Permit Section 5.C.6 requires that Mukilteo develop, implement and enforce a program to reduce pollutants in stormwater runoff from new development, redevelopment, and construction site activities.
-Controlling runoff from developed properties reduces peak flow flooding, pollutant loading, and other negative freshwater impacts.
+Permit Section 5.C.6 requires that Mukilteo develop, implement and enforce a program to reduce pollutants in stormwater runoff from new development, redevelopment, and construction site

-Control Runoff from New Development 2021 Planned Activities
+Control Runoff from New Development 2022 Planned Activities

 - Continue to apply Mukilteo Municipal Code (MMC) Section 13.12.160 to address runoff from new development, redevelopment, and construction site projects.
 The City requires development projects to meet the Minimum Requirements, thresholds, and definitions of the Appendix 1 of the Permit.
-This is met by administering the 2014 Stormwater Management Manual for Western Washington (Ecology Manual) and the City of Mukilteo's 2019 Amendment of the 2017 Development Standards (DS) for all permitted new development and redevelopment projects. - Continue to implement a permitting process that requires site plan review, inspections and enforcement mechanisms for noncompliance. - Update training for staff involved in controlling stormwater runoff in development. - The City will continue to apply Ecology's maintenance standards in Chapter 4 of Volume V of the Ecology Manual. - Prepare schedule for adoption of the 2019 Stormwater Management Manual for Western Washington in 2022.
+This is administered through the 2014 Stormwater Management Manual for Western Washington (Ecology Manual) and the City of Mukilteo's 2019 Amendment of the 2017 Development Standards (DS) for all permitted new development and redevelopment projects. - Adoption of the 2019 Stormwater Management Manual for Western Washington in early 2022.
+Adoption of the 2019 Ecology Manual is also required as part of the Source Control ordinance (see below).
+The city will subsequently revise the Mukilteo Development Standards to reflect reference changes to the 2019 Ecology Manual. - Continue to implement a permitting process that requires site plan review, inspections and enforcement mechanisms for noncompliance. - Update training for staff involved in controlling stormwater runoff in development. - The City will continue to apply Ecology's maintenance standards in Chapter 4 of Volume V of the Ecology Manual.